SC senator introduces bill to control cost of higher education - South Carolina Radio Network

-Flanked by several college students, South Carolina Senator Vincent Sheheen, D – Camden, announced his plan to lower higher education costs in South Carolina.
+Flanked by several college students, State Sen. Vincent Sheheen, D-Kershaw, announced a plan Tuesday to lower higher education costs in South Carolina.

 “As a father of two college students, I’ve seen first hand the outrageous cost of tuition,” he said.
 “And while I’m able to afford it, it still puts a strain on the family budget and I can only imagine that it would be for somebody out there earning minimum wage or struggling to get by.
 Essentially, it’s out of reach.”

+He introduced the Higher Education Opportunity Act of 2018 during a press conference at the Statehouse.
+The proposal has no chance of becoming law this year, with only two days remaining in the regular session, but it sets up a conversation for next year.

-Sheheen introduced his Higher Education Opportunity Act of 2018 Tuesday at the State House.
-He said funding for the program would include two sources: the state budget and tax revenue from internet sales.
+Sheheen said funding for the program would include two sources: the state budget and tax revenue from internet sales.

 “A commitment by the state that as the budget grows, a proportion of that — a similar proportion of that will be dedicated to higher education,” he said.
 The state budget has not included funding for higher education to reflect growth.

 Another funding source is potential revenue from internet sales taxes, which Sheheen said could contribute more than as $125 million annually.
+The state currently exempts online sales from reporting taxes if the seller does not have a physical presence in the state.

 “What we anticipate is going to be a continued and explosive growth in sales online in South Carolina,” he said.
 “We are just beginning to capture those, as we know from Amazon and other internet sales that we see in South Carolina.”

-Sheheen said the state’s investment in higher education is too low and “the buck has been passed to moms and dads and students.”
-Tuesday he said, “it’s time to stop the tuition madness in South Carolina.”
+Sheheen said the state’s investment in higher education is too low and “the buck has been passed to moms and dads and students.
+It’s time to stop the tuition madness in South Carolina.”

-“Tuition is too high,” he said.
-“It’s not good for the state.
-The state needs to educate its people.
-Some might go to college.
-Some might go to technical school.
-And some might get a skill in a trade.
-But we need to support them all.
-We’ve neglected our colleges and universities and the result has been really high costs and difficulties maintaining the system.”

-Sheheen said the plan requires colleges and universities to earn the state assistance: by lowering or freezing tuition rates and controlling their spending.
+Sheheen said the plan requires colleges and universities to earn state assistance by lowering or freezing tuition rates and controlling their spending.

 “Forcing college to hold down costs is just as critical as investing in the colleges and universities,” he said.
 “So this bill really is a carrot and a stick approach.
 We will re-invest in colleges, we’ve seen their revenue decline more than $2 million from what it was 10 years ago.
 But in return, they have got to hold down tuition.
 If they don’t hold down tuition, this money’s not coming.
 If they hold down their end of the bargain and constrain costs, then we’re all going to move forward together.”